Spring 2019 · Speculative design

 Through make-believe, girls can role-play as the historic ENIAC Girls of the 1940s - along with the history of inequity that surrounded these women.

-This play set can inspire young girls to imagine themselves as future programmers - but like the women of the ENIAC, how might these girls grow up to face inequity in the field of computing?
+This play set can inspire young girls to imagine themselves as future programmers - but like the women of the ENIAC, how might these girls also grow up to face inequity in the field of computing?

 My work in ENIAC Girlz was inspired by several topics within the realm of women in technology.